-While Kubrick has turned his hand to many genres, this is one of his few films that feel dated.
-Made in 1960, this is said to be the last film Kubrick made before he had the clout to control all aspects of a film, including the script.
+While Kubrick turned his hand to many genres, this is one of the few that feels dated.
+Made in 1960, this is said to be the last film Kubrick made before he had the clout to control all aspects of a film, including the script, penned by Red Scare victim Dalton Trumbo.
+Nowhere is this more apparent than the decision to shoot a topless woman from the shoulders up.
 In addition he was brought onto the project late, which may be why it feels less like a Kubrick film than his later work.
 Even so, it’s an impressive piece, and shows Kubrick’s ability to make a high quality film in any genre.

-It looks dated, but also still impressive, as the makers had to recruit thousands of extras rather than just filling in the gaps with CGI meaning this should really be watched on a big screen if possible.
-It looks great, although I did spare a thought for the people who have to play a slave under the notoriously demanding Kubrick direction.
+It looks dated, but also still impressive, with thousands of extra extras for the extensive battle scenes meaning this should really be watched on a big screen if possible.
+It also benefits from brilliantly choreographed action and excellent stunt work and Kubrick takes us up close to the frenetic chaos of combat.
+Although I did spare a thought for the people who have to play a slave under the notoriously demanding Kubrick direction.
 That’s a tough job description.

-Douglas is good, but with his orange tanned face, short hair and craggy skin he looks like the product of a steamy encounter between Mickey Rourke’s character in Sin City and an American news reader.
+Douglas is energetic, even if he does look like the product of a steamy encounter between Mickey Rourke in Sin City and an American news reader.
 Spartacus as a character also feels like a bit of a throwback because of how unequivocally good he is.
 He never considers giving in, he never wavers and he only ever pursues the most virtuous course of action.
 As a historical figure, a modern interpretation might have found it more interesting to look at his motives and flaws, rather than presenting him as so absolutely heroic.

-While dated in the way it’s written, acted, shot and scored, this is worth watching if just for having one of the great movie battle scenes.
+While dated in some ways this is worth watching if just for having one of the great movie battle scenes.
 Truly epic in scale, this is an impressive addition to the genre.